ilmax/site/content/posts/import-many-terraform/index.md

 - [az cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [resources.azure.com](resource.azure.com)

-The first one may be familiar to everyone, it's the azure command line tool, the second is a bit less known in my opinion but still an excellent resource to look into the definition of the various resources.
+The first one will be familiar to everyone, it's the azure command line tool and it's a must-have, the second one is a bit less known in my opinion but still an excellent resource to look into the definition of the various resources.

 This work took quite a bit of time but in the end, I was able to import all the resources in all the environments and come up with idiomatic HCL code.